Jonah Heim Player Props: Rangers vs. Orioles

-Jonah Heim -- 0-for-3 in his last game -- will be in action for the Texas Rangers against the Baltimore Orioles, with Kyle Bradish on the hill, on April 3 at 8:05 PM ET.
+After going 0-for-3 in his last game, Jonah Heim and the Texas Rangers face the Baltimore Orioles (who will start Kyle Gibson) at 8:05 PM ET on Tuesday.

-In his most recent game he had a hitless performance (0-for-3) against the Phillies.
+In his previous game he had a hitless showing (0-for-3) against the Orioles.

 Jonah Heim Game Info & Props vs. the Orioles